 The statistics give detailed information on various types of assets and liabilities.
 The statistics are register based and covers almost the entire population.
-The statistics includes annual wealth- and debt information sub-categorised into a long list of subcategories, including the value of owned property, car, assets in financial institutions, credit institutions as well as data on debts.
+The reference data is the 31st of December in the given year.
+The statistics includes annual wealth- and debt by wealth components, including the value of owned property, cars, assets in financial institutions, Pension wealth, credit institutions as well as data on debts.
 Frozen holiday funds and debt to the public sector has been added from 2020.

-In July/August, the preliminary data on pensions (excluding civil servant's pensions) are publicized in the Statbank while the total wealth- and debt statistics are publicized in the Statbank and in NYT from Statistics Denmark at the end of the year after the year in which the data was calculated.
+In July/August, the preliminary data on pensions (excluding civil servant's pensions) are published in the Statbank while the total wealth- and debt statistics are publicized in the Statbank and in NYT from Statistics Denmark about 12 months after the referencedate.
 The individual wealth- and debt items concepts are described here: Overview of the individual wealth- and debt items Special information about the pension assets can be found in this special document: Documentation of pension variables, including civil servants' pension and the voluntary early retirement scheme (VERS) About the differences between the family distributed wealth- and debt statistics and the national accounting-based statistics, see Differences between the national accounting and family-oriented wealth statistics.